17 Great Games to Improve Hand-Eye Coordination

 Try stopping the ball with one hand.

-Staying nice and close to each other on the floor, roll a balloon to your child and ask them to hit it back.
-This is great for cause and effect as little effort goes a long way and the balloon moves slowly so gives more time to aim the hit back.
+Staying nice and close to each other, roll a balloon to your child and ask them to hit it back.
+This is great for cause and effect as little effort goes a long way.
+The balloon moves slowly so your child has more time to aim the hit back.

-As your child improves, stand further apart and launch the balloon into the air rather than along the floor.
+As your child improves, stand or sit further apart and launch the balloon into the air rather than along the floor/tray.

 As your child gets more accurate, move the container further away.